nakamura-to/gate/README.md

 ### count() -> Number

-Get a current count, if a count is given with `gate.latch()`.
+Gets a current count, if a count is given with `gate.latch()`.
 Otherwise, `-1` is returned.

 #### val(Object value) -> Object

-Wrap a value to distinguish between a value as argument and a mapping index.
+Wraps a value to distinguish between a value as argument and a mapping index.

 * `value`: Required.
 A value.

 #### await(Function callback(err, results)) -> Function

-Await all asynchronous calls completion and then run a `callback`.
+Awaits all asynchronous calls completion and then runs a `callback`.

 * `callback`: Required.
 A callback to run after all asynchronous calls completion.
 * `err`: Required.
 An error to indicate any asynhronous calls are failed.